1970 Wichita State Shockers football team: Preseason

 The team included 22 returning lettermen led by junior quarterback Bob Renner, senior fullback Randy Jackson, and middle linebacker John Hoheisel.
 Hoheisel, who was described by coach Wilson in the preseason as "the heart and soul of our defense", was selected as the team captain.
 Prior to the start of the season, second-year head coach Ben Wilson described his squad as a young club with good team speed, room to improve, and "a chance to surprise a lot of people."

 September games

 On September 12, Wichita State opened its season with a 41–14 loss to Gene Stallings' Texas A&M Aggies before a crowd of 30,006 in College Station, Texas.
 They followed with losses to Arkansas State on September 19 and West Texas State on September 26.

 Plane crash

-On Friday, October 2, 1970, Wichita State traveled to Logan, Utah, in two chartered planes, designated as "Gold" and "Black" according to the school colors, for a game against Utah State.
-The "Gold" plane carrying the first-team players and staff crashed in Colorado's Loveland Pass.
+On Friday, October 2, 1970, Wichita State traveled to Logan, Utah, in two chartered planes, designated as "Gold" and "Black" according to the school colors, for a game against Utah State on Saturday.
+The "Gold" plane, carrying the first-team players, staff, and boosters, crashed in the mountains of Colorado, near and below Loveland Pass.
 Thirty-one persons were killed in the crash, including the following 14 players: